 Like many of the early physical culture pioneers Leo Robert was inspired by classical Greek art and determined to build his physique along the same lines by paying attention to overall shape, balance and symmetry.

 Diane worked in health care most of her life.
-She left her position at the hospital several years ago to pursue a career in complementary medicine research.
-Diane launched this website to showcase the extraordinary work of David Gentle, internationally acclaimed Author and Historian of Physical Culture.
+She left her position at the hospital several years ago to pursue a career as a research assistant in complementary medicine.
+Diane launched this website to showcase the extraordinary work of David Gentle, internationally acclaimed Historian and Author of Physical Culture.
 The website is also the home of the "History of Physical Culture Library" a vast depository of historical books, articles and reproductions.

-David is an internationally acclaimed Author and Historian of Physical Culture.
+David is an internationally acclaimed Historian and Author of Physical Culture.
 For several decades, he was a regular contributor of over 25 of the world's top muscle magazines.
 View David's Curriculum Vitae.

 David's prolific writings include over 2,000 articles published in the World Muscle Press on all subjects relating to physical culture or strength.

 For more information on David, we invite you to read the Life and Times of David Gentle.

 Gil was born in Halifax, Yorkshire, England in 1942.
 During War time Britain, he was exposed to food shortages and rationing.
 As a result of a meager but reasonably nutritious diet, he left school at age 14 weighing just 8 stone (112lbs).

 "I was quite strong for my size, and as an apprentice gardener found a great deal of satisfaction showing my much bigger work mates that I could lift and load bags on to tractors, that weighed the same as me.

 Ron has been a contributing writer for a number of Physical Culture magazines and sporting journals.
 His creative work has appeared on the popular "Sandow Plus" website owned by Gil Waldron and the late Roger Fillary (the site closed in 2014).